drajdip189-sys/NAGIIP-STAR-MD/README.md

 </p>

 <p align="center">
-    <strong>THIS BOT IS 100% NOT ENCRYPTED — YOU CAN CHANGE ANYTHING</strong>
+    <strong>THIS BOT IS COME FROM KNIGHT BOT MD SO IT'S 100% NOT ENCRYPTED — YOU CAN CHANGE ANYTHING</strong>
 </p>

 ---